Hiring a car in Europe is pretty straightforward, as long as you do your research in advance. So, let's take a look...

 The code shows any convictions or speeding offences and is valid for 21 days.
 However, the code isn't a requirement for all rental companies, so it's worth checking the terms of your chosen company beforehand.

 Local laws may require drivers to carry safety equipment such as a warning triangle or reflective jackets in the car, so check your hire company provides them.
-Finally, to save some hefty charges, you may want to consider bringing your own Sat Nav and baby seats, as these can cost up to £100 each for a two-week holiday in Europe.

 If you’re arriving at your holiday destination but not hiring a car straight away, all you'll need is to go online, register your details, get the code and show the car hire company.
 Many accept proof of your code from a smartphone screenshot.